 I will send out an email to all Challengers a few days prior to the event with further details on submitting your entries.

-All participants must have an entry submitted within the first month of the event (i.e. January 21st).
+All participants must have an entry submitted within the first four weeks of the event (i.e. January 21st).
 Failure to do so will result in being dropped from the Challenge roster.

 Below is the scoring that will be used for the Challenge.

 6mm mounted figure, artillery piece or crew served weapon = 1 point

 10mm mounted figure, artillery piece or crew served weapon = 2 points

 15mm mounted figure, artillery piece or large crew served weapon = 4 points15mm vehicle = 8 points